jcroh0508/DL/index.md

 ## Price prediction of e-commerce products through Internet sentiment analysis 요약

 ### Introduction
-The contribution of this paper is to propose a new forecasting model for the price of e-commerce products.
+The contribution of this paper is to propose a new forecasting model for the price of e-commerce products. '\n'
 Focus: _forecasting the price of house property and electronic products using sentiment news from Baidu_